Jason Sanford

-Jason Sanford is an American science fiction author best known for his short story writing.
-His fiction has been published in Interzone, Asimov's Science Fiction, Analog Science Fiction and Fact, Year's Best SF 14, InterGalactic Medicine Show and other magazines and anthologies.
-He also founded the literary magazine storySouth and ran their annual Million Writers Award for best online short stories.
+Jason Sanford is an American science fiction author whose 2022 novel Plague Birds was a finalist for the Nebula and Philip K. Dick Awards.
+He's also known for his short fiction, which has been published in Interzone, Asimov's Science Fiction, Analog Science Fiction and Fact, Year's Best SF 14, InterGalactic Medicine Show and other magazines and anthologies.

-Sanford is a three-time winner of the Interzone Readers' Poll and a three-time finalist for the Nebula Award in the categories of novella, novelette, and short story.
+Sanford is a three-time winner of the Interzone Readers' Poll and a multiple finalist for the Nebula Award in the short fiction categories of novella, novelette, and short story.
 Interzone published a special issue on his fiction in 2010.
-He is also a finalist for the 2021 Hugo Award for Best Fan Writer.
-His first novel Plague Birds will be published in 2021 by Apex Books.
+He is also a multiple finalist for the Hugo Award for Best Fan Writer.
 His fiction has been reprinted into a number of languages, including Czech, French, Russian, and Chinese.
+He also founded the literary magazine storySouth and ran their annual Million Writers Award for best online short stories.

 Life

 Sanford was born in Alabama and raised outside of Wetumpka.
 He attended Auburn University, where he studied anthropology and archaeology.
 After college Sanford served for two years as a Peace Corps Volunteer in Thailand, where he taught English in a junior high school.
 He also met his wife, a fellow Peace Corps Volunteer, while in Thailand.
 After the Peace Corps they moved to Minneapolis, where Sanford worked as an editor.